 As trade conflicts arise and the risk of supply chain disruption increases, businesses can quickly forward-stock their levels of domestic inventory so that future tariffs, restrictions, and delays don’t result in product shortages.
 This can buy companies valuable time to either wait out a trade conflict or establish alternative supply routes.

 To further illustrate how on-demand warehousing can alleviate the burden of trade conflict, consider some of the caveats currently associated with the warehousing industry.
 First, the price of owning a U.S. warehouse is beyond the reach of many small and mid-sized companies.
-At the same time, outsourced warehousing typically requires either a long-term contract or high inventory minimums.
+At the same time, outsourced warehousing typically requires long-term contracts and inflexible service agreements.
 These warehousing arrangements rarely allow for quick or immediate adjustments to the level of inventory maintained.
 Instead, there is a pre-established parameter that must be contractually adhered to.

 So, even in the event that a company recognized the need to quickly inbound additional inventory, how and where would they store it?
 The strategy only works if warehouse space is available immediately and without contractual inventory parameters.
 This is the advantage on-demand warehousing provides.

 With the arrival of on-demand solutions to the supply chain landscape, businesses of all sizes are afforded with an additional option for mitigating trade conflict disruptions.
 Looking ahead, if further tariff hikes on Chinese and Mexican products are expected, businesses could inbound extra inventory from their foreign suppliers now and store it in U.S. warehouses.
 This effectively creates a safety supply of inventory that is unimpeded by future tariffs and shipment delays.
-And, because on-demand warehousing does not require inventory minimums or contracts, these inventory levels could be scaled back down at the conclusion of the trade conflict as business returns to normal.
+And due to the flexible nature of on-demand warehousing agreements, these inventory levels could be scaled back down at the conclusion of the trade conflict as business returns to normal.

 As the Chinese and U.S. conflict shows no signs of slowing down and additional conflicts with Mexico and other nations remain on the horizon, domestic businesses with global supply chains face a growing number of risks.
 And without the technology, expertise, or funding to quickly restructure their supply lines as disruptions occur, growth for small and medium-sized businesses can rapidly deteriorate.